FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerCommand.md

 ## Description

 The `peer` command allows administrators to interact with a peer.
-Use this command when you want to perform blockchain operations via the peer -- such as deploying a smart contract chaincode, or joining a channel.
+Use this command when you want to perform peer operations such as deploying a smart contract chaincode, or joining a channel.

 ## Syntax

-The `peer` command has different commands within it:
+The `peer` command has different subcommands within it:

 ```
-peer [command]
+peer [subcommand]
 ```
 as follows
 ```